Hiyori-API/hiyori-cli/readme.md

 ### Combiner

 > [!NOTE]
-> Run the combiner after ingestion of multiple sources are complete.
+> Run the combiner after the ingestion of multiple sources are complete.

 ```sh
 php hiyori combine {base} --strategy {strategy}